 Each assignment will be described in detail in the Learning Modules.
-A grade will be assigned based on criteria for that assignment and your response to at least two other students' assignments.
+A grade will be assigned based on criteria for that assignment and your response to at least one other student's posting.
 It is expected that assignments will be proofread for mechanical errors and will be submitted on time.
-Five points will be deducted for each day the assignment is late.

-In addition to the formal assignments, you will be asked to post a personal introduction (10 points) and a self-assessment at the end of the quarter (10 points).
+Ten points will be deducted for each day the assignment is late.
+In addition to the formal assignments, you will be asked to post a personal introduction (10 points), a self-assessment (10 points), and a field experience proposal.